hazelcast/hazelcast-reference-manual/src/HazelcastSimulator/ExecutingASimulatorTest.md

     -DartifactId=yourproject
 ```

-This will create a fully working Simulator project, including the test having `yourgroupid`.
+This creates a fully working Simulator project, including the test having `yourgroupid`.

-1. After this project is generated, go to the created folder and run the following command.
+1. After this project is generated, go to the created folder and execute the following command.

    ```
 mvn clean install